Percona-Lab/tokumx2_to_psmdb3_migration/ZeroDowntimeMigration.md

 ## Phase 5 - Switch <a name="switch"></a>

 When you are ready to switch your application over to PSMDB 3.x, leave toku2mongo running through the entire process.
+The specifics of how this procedure is performed in your application environment are understandably outside the scope of this document.
+In general, these are the steps required:

 1. Pause your application's writes to TokuMX 2.x.